 We believe that cross-discipline inputs support residents' consolidation of knowledge to better integrate complex cases.
 We described how residents' knowledge is consolidated not only within a curriculum but across other disciplines and experiences such as teaching, case studies and clinical experiences.
-Prior knowledge, such as red flags, could also be a source of misconceptions and negative interference.
-The emerging benefits of contextualized reflective competence through additional sub-specialty learning experiences.
-Reflection within the proper context drives metacognitive development and self-regulated life-long learning.
-Our findings suggest that supervisor feedback to guide critical reflectivity and consolidation may help surmount challenges with learning integration caused by system gaps.
+Prior knowledge, such as red flags, could also be a source of misconceptions and negative interference.5 The emerging benefits16 of contextualized reflective competence through additional sub-specialty learning experiences will benefit from further exploration.
+Reflection within the proper context drives metacognitive development and self-regulated life-long learning.17 Our findings suggest that supervisor feedback to guide critical reflectivity and consolidation may help surmount challenges with learning integration caused by healthcare or education system gaps.